Waiting for your medical school application outcome

 Applying to medical school can be a stressful time for students, especially after the application is complete.
 Will you receive an interview?
 Is your application strong enough?

-When you apply to med school, you become one of many in a very competitive crowd.
 The admissions process is long and sometimes complicated, and is dotted with various hurdles—like meeting GPA requirements and acing interviews.
 (We also have tips for how to rock your medical school interview!)
-After you have cleared the hurdles, you are one of a few highly competitive applicants.

 While we know we can’t alleviate all the stress of the waiting process, we came up with a few tips from former applicants that may help you manage a little better!